mikoto2000/devcontainer.vim/README_en.md

 ## Limitation:

-- Only amd64 containers can be used
+- On Windows and Linux, only amd64 containers can be used.
-- Not supported in Alpine-based containers
+- On amd64, alpine-based containers cannot be used.
-- Does not work on arm-based macOS
+- On macOS, only arm64 containers can be used.

 ## Install: